GoogleChrome/developer.chrome.com/site/en/blog/storage-buckets/index.md

 ---

 The [Storage Standard](https://storage.spec.whatwg.org/) defines an API for persistent storage and quota estimates, and the platform storage architecture.
-It's available behind the `#enable-experimental-web-platform-features` flag in Chromium 106, and we'd love your feedback.
+We're experimenting with an API for making persistent storage eviction under heavy memory pressure more predictable.
+It's available behind the `#enable-experimental-web-platform-features` flag in Chromium&nbsp;106, and we'd love your feedback.

 ## What problem does the storage standard aim to solve?